Purdue-CS193/homework-0-rishipatel29/index.md

 # Rishi's First CS193 Homework

-- The first day quiz question about terminal
+- The first day quiz question about terminal.
-- The code word for attendance system and how it is work 2/3 of the quiz grade
+- The code word for attendance system and how it is worth 2/3 of the quiz grade.
-- Both of you guys are amazing
+- Both of you guys are amazing!
-- The people around me are great
+- The people around me are great!

 1. Numbered
 2. List